jenPlusPlus/build-your-own-backend/README.md

 ##### Description

-Create a new team and receive the id of the created team as JSON.
+Create a new team and returns the id of the created team as integer via JSON.

 ##### Essential Information: